Multiple Unit Pellet System

 Tell your doctor if your symptoms return.

-Although OMEPRAL can heal ulcers successfully, it may not prevent them recurring at a later date.
+Although OMEPRAL can heal ulcers successfully, it may not prevent them recurring at

 If you need to have any medical tests while you are taking OMEPRAL, tell your doctor.